DataSF/datasf.github.io/_drafts/publishing-toolkit.md

 We work with 52 data coordinators across highly variable IT environments.
 It is impossible to design the "perfect" system.
 But what you can do is listen to the users of your systems and iterate.

 For example, our initial publishing intake was in an Excel workbook.
 It was our best effort to design something useful without a lot of investment.
 It had macros and automated "all the things."
-And it worked...kind of.
+And it worked…kind of.
 We learned a lot and lifted what we learned into an online form that now serves as our intake for publishing.

 ## Reduce duplication of effort.